spacesprotocol/explorer-indexer/README.md

 - Go v1.21 or higher
 - PostgreSQL 14 or higher
 - Docker v25.0.3 or higher (for containerized setups)
-- Bitcoin Core node (for non-Docker setups)
+- Bitcoin Core node (for non-docker setups)
-- Spaces Protocol node (for non-Docker setups)
+- Spaces protocol node (for non-docker setups)

 ## Installation
 1. Clone the repository